danswart/ryb-book/115-customers-value.Rmd

 <br>

-## **Customer-Driven Strategy (<span class="darkgreen">'Listen, then Provide'</span>)**
+## **Customer-Driven Strategy (<span class="f4 darkgreen">'Listen, then Provide'</span>)**

 **Assessing Customer Needs**

-A <span class="darkgreen">'Listen, then Provide'</span> strategy begins with understanding customer needs, desires, and pain points.
+A <span class="f4 darkgreen">'Listen, then Provide'</span> strategy begins with understanding customer needs, desires, and pain points.
 Market research, customer feedback, and data analysis are used to identify gaps and opportunities.
 The deeper your understanding and empathy for the customer point of view, the greater your ability to provide value.
 <br>

 **Pull Marketing**